Graduate Student Handbook

 | 4 | 3 | 3 |

-After year one when students register for research credits in conjunction with the Proseminar, students should register for research credits with one of their advisors—that is, with either their primary advisor or the lead reader for their final qualifying paper (except when taking the Writing Seminar for research credits).
-Students should inform your instructor that they are signing up for research credits with them and should agree upon the level of communication and work expect to earn an S grade.
+After year 2, students should register for research credits with one of their advisors—that is, with either their primary advisor or the lead reader for their final qualifying paper (except when taking the Writing Seminar for research credits).
+Students should inform their instructor that they are signing up for research credits with them and should agree upon the level of communication and work expect to earn an S grade (Satisfactory).
 This generally involves making tangible progress on research and producing some pieces of writing (e.g., a draft of a final qualifying paper, dissertation proposal, dissertation chapter, or article for submission).
-The student and advisor should stay in regular contact about the student's progress over the course of the semester.
+The student and advisor should stay in regular contact over the course of the semester.

 < Previous Section: IV.
 Non-Financial Resources | Next Section: VI.
 Qualifying Papers >